Teaching & Sharing Centers

 The Board of Trustees has authorized a 7% paid commission (independent contractor status) income option for any member willing to seek out grants for T&SC programs, or who runs an Independent Fundraising Project on behalf of the T&SC.
 If you are interested in either of these opportunities, please contact us.

-Important Note: With the proliferation and wide use of cell phones, trying to keep our expenses minimal, we no longer maintain any (land line) fax or telephone service at the T&SC.
+Important Note: With the proliferation and wide use of cell phones, trying to keep our expenses minimal, we no longer maintain any (land line) fax or telephone service at the Teaching & Sharing Center of Grand Ledge.
 See the "Who We Are" page for board members and other individual contact information.

 contact us